Geometric Graph Manifolds with non-negative scalar curvature

 Next, we show that the \ggm metric on $M^3$ is isotopic to a standard one.
 In order to do this, fix once and for all a metric $\met_0$ on the disc \mbox{$D_0\!=\!\{x\!\in\!\R^2\!:\! |x|\le 1\}$} which is rotationally symmetric, has positive Gaussian curvature on the interior of $D_0$, and whose boundary is a closed geodesic of length $1$ along which the Gaussian curvature vanishes to infinite order.
-We call the metric on $M^3$ {\it standard}, if for each twisted cylinder $C=(D\times\R)/\Z$ in the complement of a core of $M^3$, the metric on $D$ is isometric to $r^2\met_0$ for some $r>0$.
+We call the metric on $M^3$ {\it standard}, if for each twisted cylinder $C=(D\times\R)/\Z$ in the complement of a core of $M^3$, the metric on $D$ is isometric to $r^2\met_0$ for some constant $r>0$.
 Notice that such a metric on $M^3$ is unique up to isometry.
 For this we first show:

 \begin{lem} Let $\met$ be a metric on a disc $D$ with nonnegative Gaussian curvature.
 Assume that its boundary is a closed geodesic along which the curvature vanishes to infinite order, and that the metric is invariant under a group of isometries $\g$.
 Then, given a constant $r>0$, there exists a smooth path of metrics on $D$, $\met_s,\ 1\le s\le 2,$ satisfying the same assumptions for all $s$, such that $\met_1=\met$ and $\met_2=r^2\met_0$, where $\met_0$ is the fixed rotationally symmetric metric on $D_0$. \end{lem} \begin{proof}